s-zhang-cs/COMP472_Intro_to_AI/Assignment1/README.md

-Mini-project 1 of COMP472 class at Concordia University, taught by professor Leila Kosseim.
+Mini-project 1 of COMP472 class at Concordia University, taught by professor Leila Kosseim for Fall2021.

 File structure:
 ```